laothomas01/CS35AdvJavaProgrammingNotes/Obsidian-Adv Java Programming Notes/Programming Labs/Advanced Java Programming Lab 4/Advanced Java Programming Lab 4.md

 - (call back)

-- Java thread supports locking shared object through synchronization
+- Java thread **supports locking shared object through synchronization**

 - **What is #Synchronization**?

 	-  locking an object by creating a queue for giving access to each thread. prevents other operatons on the object from being carried out.
+	- stops 2 or more threads from acting on an operation
 - e.g in java

 - public synchronized void deposit() { }